 If you're traveling to Romania, it's important to be up to date with Covid-19 safety measures that apply in the country.
-As the situation improved significantly in the last couple of months, and a lot of people got vaccinated, many rules were relaxed and restrictions lifted.
+Over the Summer cases were very low and most restrictions were lifted.

-- wearing a mask is compulsory in areas and spaces
+- wearing a mask is mandatory in areas

-- pubs, cafes, and restaurants with seating are open; however, they are required to maintain a bigger distance between tables so you should make a reservation in advance since seats are limited; indoor they are open depending on the local situation
+- pubs, cafes, and restaurants have limited working hours; however, they are required to maintain a bigger distance between tables so you should make a reservation in advance since seats are limited; indoor they are open depending on the local situation

 - hotels and guesthouses are allowed to be open for business (just check they’re still in business!)

 - tourist attractions such as castles and museums are open, but you will need to wear a mask indoors and we recommend you check their opening hours